Laughing Hyena

 I tested out the top-tier package and the guide said there were 118 sports networks to choose from.
 In addition to the usual suspects from ESPN, Fox, NBC and CBS, you can watch motorsports, international leagues, adventure sports and even poker.
 Add-ons give you NBA TV, NHL Network, NFL Red Zone and MLB Network.
 And if you need access to all one thousand games the NBA plays in a season, you can add the NBA League Pass to your lineup for $17 per month.

 Fubo even has its own sports channels.
+And in August 2025, Fubo added access to ESPN+ for subscribers to its Pro, Essential, Elite and Deluxe plans.
+It does require setting up a MyDisney account, which you can learn about here.
 The only notable lack for sports fans is the absence of TBS and TNT which have licensing deals to show some NBA, MLB, NHL and NCAA games.

 Still, the coverage is comprehensive.
 The UI designers obviously put effort into making everything easy to find with endless categorization, including breaking down sports offerings by type, giving lots of filtering options for live guide and on-demand content, as well as including interesting groupings on the home page.